learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 - Run a `KNeighborsClassifier` to classify the Iris dataset
 - Use a train/test split of 80/20
-- For reproducibility of results, set `random state = 9` for the split
+- For reproducibility of results, set `random_state=9` for the split
 - Time the process for splitting, training and making prediction